MarkleyO/Svelte-Widget-Testing/README.md

 jupyter labextension install @jupyter-widgets/jupyterlab-manager
 ```

-If you are using Jupyter Notebook 5.2 or earlier, you may also need to enable
+I doubt that any of us have Jupyter Notebook 5.2 or earlier, but if anyone does you
-the nbextension:
+would likely need to enable the nbextension:

 ```bash
 jupyter nbextension enable --py [--sys-prefix|--user|--system] widget_svelte_example